broadinstitute/gnomad_review_hum_mut/README.md

 Description of files:

-`get_data_for_figures.py` Script contaning all the code needed to generate a random subset of samples and filter gnomAD v.2.1.1 to rare variants of interest for those samples.
+`get_data_for_figures.py` Script containing all the code needed to generate a random subset of samples and filter gnomAD v.2.1.1 exomes to rare variants of interest for those samples.

 ### Environment and packages used to generate data for paper:
 * Python 3.8.8